• Skip to primary navigation

 You can find all the ingredients for these noodles, plus the teriyaki sauce, in your local grocery store.
 Yakisoba or Hokkien noodles are typically found in the Asian food aisle.

-• Stir Fry Noodles – Yakisoba and Hokkien noodles are both Asian style noodles that are commonly used in Chinese and Japanese dishes.
+• Stir Fry Noodles – Yakisoba and Hokkien are Asian-style noodles commonly used in Chinese and Japanese dishes.

-• Cooking Oil – Canola oil is preferred because of its higher smoke point which makes it ideal for stir-frying the noodles.
+• Cooking Oil – Canola oil is preferred because of its higher smoke point, making it ideal for stir-frying noodles.
 Vegetable oil is a good substitute.

 • Ground Ginger - Ginger is a common flavor used in Asian cuisine.
 Ground ginger is located next to the other seasonings on the baking aisle; it is also available as a paste in the produce section.

-• Teriyaki Sauce – See my recipe to make your own teriyaki sauce.
-It's super easy, and the consistency and flavor are much better than store-bought sauce.
+• Teriyaki Sauce – See my recipe to make your teriyaki sauce.
+It's easy, and the consistency and flavor are much better than store-bought sauce.

-• Green Onion – Sliced green onions are used for garnish, but also add a nice touch of flavor to the final dish.
+• Green Onion – Sliced green onions are used for garnish but add a nice flavor to the final dish.

 📖 Variations